eCommerce SEO Checklist: The Best Practices For 2023

 Crawl budget helps you prioritize crawling pages of your website.

 - Medium or larger websites (10,000+ unique pages) with daily changes or larger websites (1million+ unique pages) with weekly changes should turn to this page for handling the crawling budget.
 The rest are good with autopilot.

 [h3]Page Experience & Performance

-Page Experience Signals are all about taking the actual user experience of a web page in search algorithms/ranking.
-In most cases, it boils down to optimizing your store for frontend performance, i.e., work on your Core Web Vitals issues.
+Page Experience Signals are all about using the actual user experience of a web page as a search algorithm/ranking signal.
+In most cases, it boils down to optimizing your store for frontend performance, i.e., working on passing Core Web Vitals.

 - Make sure you have mobile-friendly pages.

 - Check your hosting quality and use content delivery networks (CDNs) for better/faster content delivery.

 - Optimize your images and videos (I'll talk about that later).

 - Take care of code bloat (if any).
 Minify and defer non-critical CSS and JS (like third-party scripts).
 Limit the number of third-party scripts you have on your page.

 - Use web safe and fast fonts, i.e., minimize the use of custom fonts.